-- Illness, including if a student is dismissed by designated district staff during school hours for health-related reasons. - 2.
-Obtaining professional health care or therapy service rendered by a licensed practitioner of the healing arts in any state, commonwealth or territory. - 3.
+- 1. Illness, including if a student is dismissed by designated district staff during school hours for health-related reasons. - Obtaining professional health care or therapy service rendered by a licensed practitioner of the healing arts in any state, commonwealth or territory. - 3.
 Quarantine - 4.
 Family emergency. - 5.
 Recovery from accident. - 6.
 Required court attendance. - 7.
 Death in family. - 8.
 Participation in a project sponsored by a statewide or countywide 4-H, FFA or combined 4-H and FFA group, upon prior written request. - 9.
 Participation in a musical performance in conjunction with a national veterans' organization or incorporated unit, as defined in law, for an event or funeral. - a.
 The national veterans' organization or incorporated unit must provide the student with a signed excuse, which shall include the date, location, and time of the event or funeral. - b.
 The student shall furnish the signed excuse to the district prior to being excused from school. - 10.
-Observance of a religious holiday observed by a bona fide religious group, upon prior written request from the person in parental relation. - 11.
-Nonschool-sponsored educational tours or trips, if the following conditions are met: - a.
-The person in parental relation submits the required documentation for excusal prior to the absence, within the appropriate timeframe.
+Observance of a religious holiday observed by a bona fide religious group, upon prior written request from the person in parental relation.